documentnode/documentnode.io/Writing/Images and links.md

 Once a region is selected, double-click the selected area or click the "**OK**" button to insert the screenshot picture into your document.

-Before selecting a region, right-click to copy the colour values of the pixel under the mouse to your clipboard.
+Before selecting a region, right-click to copy the color values of the pixel under the mouse to your clipboard.
 For example:

 ```
 #FAFAFA rgb(250,250,250)